What is WWOOF?

 There is no bus stop to indicate the place is Hampton Gay!
 You must trust the bus driver.
 I was sure because before coming here, I surfed Willowbrook Farm’s website and I thought the road towards the farm looked kinda familiar.

 My gut told me so.
 Off I walked to the farm for about 15 minutes from the main road.
 The son of the family welcomed me and I was told to rest as it’s the family’s rule that wwoofers will not work on their arrival day.
 I was glad because then I just needed long hot bath and some real sleep.
-Look at my day-to-day activity in the farm:

 In the morning after breakfast or even before, preferably right after the sunrise, we need to release the geese and the turkeys.
 The farm feels that the animals should see the daylight as much of possible instead of staying too much in the barn in the dark.